Park City Transit: History

 Park City Transit started operations in 1975 when Park City Municipal contracted Lewis Stages to run the first free bus service.
 In 1978, Park City enacted a transit tax and carried 165,000 passengers during its winter season.
 Four years later, in 1982, the first full-size buses enter Park City Transit's fleet, with UDOT later providing federal funding.
 In 1991, Park City Transit bought Gillig Phantoms to become compliant with the Americans with Disabilities Act of 1990.
 In 2000, the Old Town Transit Center (Park City Transit's main hub) broke ground.
 Later, in 2002, Park City Transit began bus service to Kimball Junction in order to meet demand for the 2002 Winter Olympics.
 In 2006, Summit County entered a joint agreement with Park City Transit to establish bus service further into the county.

-UTA in 2011 launched the PC-SLC connect, connecting the Wasatch Back with Salt Lake City.
+the Utah Transit Authority in 2011 launched the PC-SLC connect, connecting the Wasatch Back with Salt Lake City.
 In 2013, Park City Transit build an employee housing facility near Park City's Public Works Building (The headquarters of Park City Transit).
 During that same year, bus-only lanes were implemented on select streets in Snyderville.
 In 2017, Park City Transit ordered six Proterra Catalysts as part of its new 10 White "Electric Express" route.
 In 2019, Park City's on-demand service began and passengers used Park City Transit to travel to destinations such as the Park City High School and Quinn's Junction.
 In 2020, Park City Transit received seven electric buses as part of an agreement with the Utah Transit Authority and the Utah Department of Transportation.

 2021 saw Park City's partnership with Summit County on Public Transit end as High Valley Transit, a County-Endorsed program was created.
 The new transit authority was created to better-serve Summit and Wasatch counties.
 2022 saw Park City Transit procure seven new electric buses, while in 2023, the transit district started its transformation of 72 bus stops.
 Park City Transit also purchased two additional electric buses in the same year.
 On April 28, 2024, Park City Transit ceded its 10 White line to High Valley Transit, with the route now operating as 10X: The Highline Express.

 In April 2024, the Park City Council discontinued their contract with High Valley Transit to provide microtransit, citing high costs, long wait times, and users using the service while fixed public transportation was readily available.
-On October 14, 2024 Park City Transit unveiled new liveries for their buses in an effort to promote free public transportation.
+On October 14, 2024 Park City Transit unveiled new liveries for their buses in an effort to promote free public transportation..
+In 2025, after a successful pilot program, Park City Transit now allows dogs to ride their buses.

 Transit hubs

-Canyons Transit Hub

-The Canyons Transit Hub is a transit center used by both Park City and High Valley Transit.
-The center is located near the Canyons Resort, where its Cabriolet serves as the main access point between the transit hub and the resort.
-Park City Transit's 10 white route is the only route that Park City Transit operates that serves the hub.